Quick Summary:

 3. Azure Functions:

 A serverless computing service enabling developers to run event-triggered functions on demand.
-This eliminates the need to provision and construct application infrastructure.
+This eliminates the need to provision and construct application infrastructure, making it ideal for microservices with Azure.

 4. Azure Event Grid: